faiderfl/Sessions/README.md

 ## Process

-To solve this problem I will do it with the first approach I can think of and in later versions it will be optimized, this in order to iterate on solutions and improve the system.
-I am sure that there are many better ways to do this exercise but we will find them on the way.
+To solve this problem I will do it with the first approximation I can think of and in later versions it will be optimized, this in order to iterate the solutions and improve the system.
+I am sure there are many better ways to do this exercise but we will find them along the way.
 In this case I will solve it in three different ways: Using basic Python, using Pandas and using Pyspark.
 However first we can define the general process for any solution.

 Steps: